 Tegile Zebi Storage ArrayVeeam Backup & Replication software is designed for backup and restoration of virtualized applications and data under VMware vSphere and Microsoft Hyper-V virtual environments.

 "While virtualization offers a tremendous amount of benefits on the server side, its use can add layers of complexity to the storage and backup side of the equation.
 With both Veeam and Tegile being VM-aware solutions, they simplify the management of virtual machines independently, but when used together, they take it to an even higher level.
 The combined attributes of Veeam and Tegile make it possible for us to concentrate on managing our business rather than our backup and storage processes," said Warren Adair, the Vice President Information Technology at Donahue Schriber Realty Group.

 According to Tegile, when their storage is used with Veeam Backup and Replication software, the backup jobs complete 300 percent faster than with local disk; what's more, restore operations perform 20 percent faster.
 These results were based on tests in Tegile's labs and comparisons were done against standard disk systems.

 "The simple fact is that trying to backup and store virtualized data with 20- to 30-year-old management techniques just isn’t going to cut it.
 The combination of Veeam's VM-aware backup and Tegile's VM-aware storage is a nice marriage.
 It allows the IT guys to figure out which VM is associated with which array to simplify management and provide ease of use while ensuring that backups and restores can occur in magnitudes of order faster than local disk," said Rob Commins, VP Marketing of Tegile Systems.

-- Best Virtualization Certifications for 2014
+- Best Virtualization Certifications

 - Enterprise Storage: 5 Hottest SSDs Available Now